Stuart1998/Streamable-mirror-bot/README.md

 # Streamable-mirror-bot
 A bot for Reddit that mirror videos from posts of specified domains to Streamable and replies with the link.

+This branch is specif use case for r/soccer, the bot will listen to comments made on the subreddit and will mirror video in posts that the AutoModerator replied to with a specific keyword, it will then reply to that comment with the link to the mirror.
 ## Requirements:
 - [Python](https://www.python.org/) 3+
 - Third party libraries: